rosario/rosario.github.com/_posts/2012-05-31-chatting-on-twitter-with-pusher-part2.md

 --------

-In the previous post, we have seen how to embed a chat widget with Coffescript.
+In the [previous post](/2012/05/19/Chatting-on-twitter-with-pusher.html "previous post"), we have seen how to embed a chat widget with Coffescript.
 We mainly covered javascript events sent from the server to the clients using [pusher](http://www.pusher.com "pusher").
 In this post we will see how to setup Sprockets without Rails,  we'll cover self referential associations for friendship relations, and finally we'll setup Delayed Job with Sinatra to fetch user's friends in background.

+Source code can be found here: [qop source](https://github.com/rosario/qop "qop source")

 Sprockets without Rails
 -----------------------